CiaranWoodward/LD56/README.md

 - `main` branch: This branch represents the stable version of the project.
 It should only contain production-ready code.
 Pull requests should be opened against this branch for bug fixes and new features that are ready for release.

 When opening a pull request, make sure to select the appropriate target branch `main`.
-Once the pull request is approved and passes all tests, it can be merged into the target branch.
+Once the pull request is approved and passes all checks, it can be merged into the target branch.

 Remember to follow the [conventional commits](https://www.conventionalcommits.org) format when writing commit messages to ensure accurate versioning and release tagging.